foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 Building the tool chain
 -----------------------

-The script `build-all.sh` will build and install both *arc-elf32-* and *arc-linux-uclibc-* tool chains.
+The script `build-all.sh` will build and install both *arc*-elf32-* and *arc*-linux-uclibc-* tool chains.
 The comments at the head of this script explain how it works and the parameters to use.
-It uses script `symlink-trunks.sh` to build a unified source directory.
+It uses script `symlink-all.sh` to build a unified source directory.

 The script `arc-versions.sh` specifies the branches to use in each component git repository.
 It should be edited to change the default branches if